hse-project/hse-project.github.io/v2/docs/gs/params.md

 staging media class.

 !!! info
-    If no staging media class is present, and an `mclass_policy` value other than `capacity_only` is specified, a warning is logged and `capacity_only` is applied.
+    If no staging media class is present, and an `mclass.policy` value other than `capacity_only` is specified, a warning is logged and `capacity_only` is applied.